Deepak32ch/CODSOFT/README.md

 # CODSOFT
 Batch -  OCTOBER BATCH A79
-  These are my internship projects.
+ <br> These are my internship projects.